Data Science Rotation for Advancing Discovery Trip

 APPLICATION PERIOD HAS ENDED

 Thank you for your submission

-This program will be highly competitive and we anticipate only being able to select ten RoAD-Trip Fellows per year.
-The RoAD-Trip will bring Biomedical and Data Scientists together to share individual expertise and collaborate on biomedical research that may lead to a variety of opportunities: a presentation at a national or international conference, a new grant proposal, or a publication.
+This program will be highly competitive and we anticipate only being able to select up to ten RoAD Trip projects per year.
+The RoAD Trip will bring Biomedical and Data Scientists together to share individual expertise and collaborate on biomedical research that may lead to a variety of opportunities: a presentation at a national or international conference, a new grant proposal, or a publication.
 Through this program, junior investigators will make important connections with more senior scientists which can foster new biomedical discoveries, whereas the more senior data scientists gain access to novel data types ripe for computational modeling, analysis, and visualization.